-Keep in mind though you can’t have noindex, nofollow on your robots and then adding it to your sitemap.
-So do you want it indexed or not?
+Do it in moderation and keep in mind that you can’t have no-index, nofollow on your robots and then add them to your sitemap.
+Because do you want it indexed or not?

 To avoid things like to happen, maintaining a dynamic ASPX sitemap will probably be your best choice.

 Update: Submit URL to Google search engine is no longer working because Google retired its public URL submission tool.